-Why Do Deck Owners Use Bleach For Deckings?
+Why Do Decking Owners Use Bleach For Decking?

 Is It Safe to Clean Composite Decking With Bleach

 If you apply bleach to remove stains on composite decking, the bleach can remove the stains quickly in minutes.
-Most time, deck owners with mould stains on their decks have used bleach to remove the stains.
-Of course, bleach can give you a quick fix when removing stains, but it comes with a price.
-If you apply chlorine bleach on composite decking, the bleach will end up damaging your deck.
+Bleach can give you a quick fix when removing stains, but it comes with a price.
+If you apply chlorine bleach to composite decking, the bleach will damage your decking.
 How?

 Chlorine bleach removes stains by making the area white or colourless.
-If you apply bleach on composite decking, the bleach will damage the decking colour.
-It will fade the colour of the composite decking, thereby damaging its looks.
-Apart from fading the decking colour, bleach can also cause serious damage to the entire decking.
+If you apply bleach on composite decking, the bleach will damage the colour of your decking changing the colour and in most cases causing a white spot as you will see in the above image.
+It will fade the composite decking colour, thereby damaging its looks.
+Apart from fading the deck’s colour, bleach can also cause serious damage to the entire decking.

 In addition, bleach is also corrosive to metals.
 When applied regularly on a deck, bleach can damage the fasteners that hold the decking in place.
-When this happens, the deck will collapse.
-It will lead to the entire breakdown of your deck.
+When this happens, you run the high risk 0f your decking collapsing.
+This could lead to the entire breakdown of your decking.

 Can You Clean Composite Decking With Bleach?